NoxOrg/Nox.Cli/README.md

 ## Anatomy of a Manifest file

-The manifest file is tasked with propogating the enterprise–level configurations related to our project.
-It is hosted in a tenant–specific folder on the Nox website and would typically be maintained by the DevOps team.
+The manifest file is tasked with propogating the enterprise-level configurations related to our project.
+It is hosted in a tenant-specific folder on the Nox website and would typically be maintained by the DevOps team.

 <div align="center">
     <img src="https://noxorg.dev/docs/images/vscode_manifest-yaml.png" alt="Overview">